How does the 28 Degree Mastercard compare to other travel money options?

 Using debit cards overseas

-It’s easy to take your debit card with you travelling — there’s nothing to sort out and you have access to your bank account.
-Although this option may be more convenient in the short term, it could be a more expensive option in the long run.
+It’s easy to take your debit card with you travelling – there’s nothing to sort out and you have access to your bank account.
+Although this option may be more convenient in the short term, it could be a more expensive option in the long run, with many debit cards charging currency conversion fees and foreign ATM fees.

-The Citibank Plus Transaction Account doesn’t charge for international transactions, and Citi’s global ATM presence means you shouldn’t have to venture far to find an ATM where you can withdraw for free.
+The Citibank Plus Transaction Account is an example of one that doesn’t charge for international transactions.
+Citi’s global ATM presence also means you shouldn’t have to venture far to find an ATM where you can withdraw for free.

 Unlike travel cards, transaction accounts generally hold the majority of a traveller’s budget.
 Much like other travel plastic, you’re protected if you’ve been defrauded by the card scheme’s anti-fraud guarantees.